 For qualifying families and individuals with income of $55,000 or less, free tax preparation services are offered through United Way's Volunteer Income Tax Assistance (VITA) program during the February - April season.
 Locations are available throughout Greater Richmond and Petersburg.

 The following are selections of documents which can help highlight relevant information on personal finance management.
 These resources are not intended to be an all inclusive approach to financial awareness but can be a helpful launch pad for identifying where further assistance would most benefit you.

 - This web page contains overviews of topics to help you get started on building your financial awareness and toolkit.
 Try taking the Life Priorities quiz to get information based on your personal financial situation.
 Topics include credit, debit, saving & budgeting, home ownership, auto, college, retirement, privacy & security, taxes & income, and personal banking.

 - Mayor's Youth Academy

-- Launched in 2010, the Mayor's Youth Academy is designed to develop Richmond's future leaders and workforce.
+- Launched in 2010, the Mayor's Youth Academy (MYA) is designed to develop Richmond's future leaders and workforce.
 The Mayor's Youth Academy serves Richmond youth (ages 14-19).
 It is the mission of the Mayor's Youth Academy to provide development opportunities to youth throughout the city of Richmond which include: job readiness training, leadership development, exposure to entrepreneurship, mentoring, and post-secondary career exploration.